 The financial statements report the resources available to pay benefits to retirees and other beneficiaries as of the end of fiscal year.
 Plan investments are reported at their fair market value as of the end of the fiscal year.
 Liabilities for benefits and refunds are recognized when due and payable according to the terms of the Plan.
 Revenue is reported in the financial statements when earned and expenses are reported when incurred regardless of when cash is received or paid.
 Investment gains and losses are reported on a trade-date basis and both realized and unrealized gains and losses on investments are presented.
-The notes to the financial statements are an integral part of the report.
-The notes communicate information that is essential for fair presentation of the financial statements that is not displayed on the face of the financial statements.
+The notes to the financial statements that is not displayed on the face of the financial statements.
 Supplementary information and supporting schedules serve to further enhance understanding of the overall financial picture.